Yoga for Seniors with Back Pain

 • Stay Hydrated: Drink water before, during, and after your session.

-Gentle Yoga Poses for Seniors Back Pain Relief
+Gentle Yoga for Seniors Back: Poses & How-Tos

-These easy poses are perfect for easing back pain.
+These easy poses are kind on a cranky back.
 I modify them to fit my needs, and you can too—props like bolsters from YogaOutlet help a ton.

 Cat-Cow Pose (Marjaryasana to Bitilasana)